Best Electronic Drum Sets

 Nowadays the feeling and response have been improved with the use of rubber or mesh heads.

-Instead, the mesh heads tend to respond to a more acoustic feeling with a little more rebound, making them more friendly to play.
+Mesh heads tend to respond to a more acoustic feeling with a little more rebound, making them more friendly to play.

 AMPLIFICATION AND MONITORING THE ELECTRONIC DRUM SET:

-Because we are entering the electronic world you should keep in mind that the drum set needs to be connected with an audio cable to an amplification system, especially when playing with other musicians.
+You should keep in mind that the drum set needs to be connected with an audio cable to an amplification system, especially when playing with other musicians.

 It’s also important to have good monitor speakers so you can hear exactly what you are playing.